Engagement and the Lack of Engagement Process

 Attendance and Absence

-Good attendance is a crucial part of engagement, but we understand that sometimes you may absolutely have to miss a scheduled activity.
+Good attendance is a crucial part of engagement, but we understand that sometimes you may have to miss a scheduled activity.
 For more information see Attendance and Absence.

 Dolphins

 Where your engagement with your course is considered to be unsatisfactory the Lack of Engagement process may be instigated by your course team.
 They will contact you initially to discuss re-engagement with the course.
 If you receive an email it is important that you respond within the relevant timeframes.
-The diagram below outlines the full process::
+The diagram below outlines the full process:

 Lack of Engagement Process